shengzhouzhang/architecture-examples/mobile/react-require-flux/readme.md

 # React Linkedin Connections Example With Require JS and EventEmiter Integration

-This React example integrates require and eventemiter for their model and event management.
+This example integrates React with Require and EventEmiter for Model and Event-driven management.